Vaccine Therapy with or without Cyclophosphamide in Treating Patients with Recurrent or Refractory Multiple Myeloma

 - Human immunodeficiency virus (HIV) positive test result

-- Other concurrent chemotherapy, immunotherapy, radiotherapy, or any ancillary therapy considered investigational
+- Other concurrent chemotherapy, immunotherapy, radiotherapy, or any ancillary therapy considered investigational (used for a non-Food and Drug Administration [FDA] approved indication and in the context of a research investigation)

 - Previous exposure to heat inactivated measles virus vaccine (this vaccine was given to some individuals between the years of 1963-1967)